aklein13/cp-clip/README.md

 Or you can just `chmod +x` it.

-If after going though above steps and running the application nothing happens, you most likely need to install `libgtk2.0-0` package manually.
+If after going through above steps and running the application nothing happens, you most likely need to install `libgtk2.0-0` package manually.
 In order to do that open your terminal and run `sudo apt-get install libgtk2.0-0`